 When I’m not editing novels or slinging drinks, I enjoy camping, long walks on the beach, and taking way too many photos of my dogs.
-I am a singer of all things Disney (you can find me at a karaoke bar in Boston belting out “Part of Your World”), a compulsive re-reader of A Song of Ice and Fire (I still maintain my stance that Tyrion is a Targaryen), and a hiker of any and all nature trails.
+I am a singer of all things Disney, a knitter of scarves, a compulsive re-reader of A Song of Ice and Fire (I still maintain my stance that Tyrion is a Targaryen), and a hiker of any and all nature trails.

 I want to edit your words.
 I want to be involved in the world of literature.
 I want to forge working relationships with the current and next generation of great writers.
 I want to work with people who are just as passionate about writing and storytelling as I am about editing because I know that those are the people who will change and shape literature and the way that we read and enjoy it.
 I want to help authors create stories so profound that we assure others that the pen is indeed mightier than the sword.